broadchenf/Slideseq/BeadSeq Code/ReadMe.txt

 Syntax: NMFreg(PuckName,TissueType,TissuePath,varargin)
 This function runs NMFreg.

 In order to run NMFreg, you must have the files dge_hvgs_matlab.csv and cell_cluster_outcome.csv in a directory (see TissueType, below). dge_hvgs_matlab.csv is the atlas DGE (beads by genes), with barcodes in the first column and genes in the first row. cell_cluster_outcome.csv is a csv with two columns, the first having barcodes and the second having atlas cluster assignments.
 Note that the first entry of dge_hvgs_matlab.csv must be a comma, i.e. the 0,0th position of the array must be empty for the gene names to be read correctly.
+The files used for NMFreg in the paper are stored in a directory titled "NMFreg dependencies" in the Geo repository.
+That directory can be used as the TissuePath variable for NMFreg.

 Inputs:
 --PuckName: A valid PuckName.
 If the Puckname is not valid, then it is interpreted as a BeadMapping directory, which is then also the default OutputDirectory.